dobanisola-scottlogic/scenario-2-20250908-135729/running-events.md

 In part, this was due to a couple of bugs in setup scripts, and unknown incompatibilities with IDEs (particularly Eclipse), but these have now been fixed.
 A large part of the problem was definitely down to attendees not reading the instructions properly.
-Instead, they would attempt to set up the project in their IDE in tae way that they're used to: manually, with no additional libraries on the classpath.
+Instead, they would attempt to set up the project in their IDE in the way that they're used to: manually, with no additional libraries on the classpath.

 They need to be encouraged to read the instructions carefully, and use their IDE's Gradle import functionality to